charukiewicz/charukiewicz/posts/2014-10-14-providing-information.md

 ### Accessibility

-Information accessibility is about the flow of actions that the recipient of your information has to take before he actually recieves it.
+Information accessibility is about the flow of actions that the recipient of your information has to take before he actually receives it.
 Unlike relevance and clarity, accessibility has nothing to do with the actual content of the information itself.
 Accessibility is also not directly applicable to simple forms of communication (such as an email) or basic information (such as a static webpage with no navigation whatsoever).

 Accessibility is the idea that your recipient should have to take as few steps as possible to reach or find the information that he is looking for.
 Accessibility also means that the recipient should be able to easily find the information he is looking for, even if he does not know exactly which steps to take to find it.

-Many services fall far short of making information (or functionality) easily accesible to their users.
+Many services fall far short of making information (or functionality) easily accessible to their users.
 An example of very poor accessibility I encountered recently was when I was attempting to manage my recurring payments in my PayPal account.
 As it currently stands, PayPal makes cancelling a recurring payment [a five step process](https://www.paypal.com/us/webapps/helpcenter/helphub/article/?solutionId=FAQ2327).
-Worse yet, I was unable to find this solution on my own, I had to Google search "paypal cancel recurring payments" because the option to view and manage them is burried so far down in the user options.
+Worse yet, I was unable to find this solution on my own, I had to Google search "paypal cancel recurring payments" because the option to view and manage them is buried so far down in the user options.

 As a PayPal user, it is quite evident that managing where my money is going should be one of the most important things to me.
 PayPal's decision to make it so difficult to manage recurring payments (coupled with the fact that you are forced into recurring payments with certain services you purchase using PayPal) is an example of very poor accessibility.